Irere (collection): Staging and design

 The runway show for Irere was staged on 5 October 2002 during Paris Fashion Week, at the Grande halle de la Villette.
 The invite was a flipbook which depicted the face of a model transitioning gradually into that of an Indigenous Amazonian boy.
 Attendance was unusually high for a fashion show – there were 2,500 guests – and the seating extended up into the rafters to accommodate them all.
 The models walked around a bare white square said to be the size of a basketball court, with a 15 by 6 m screen for a backdrop.
 As usual for McQueen, headwear for the show was provided by milliner Philip Treacy and jewellery by Shaun Leane.
 Val Garland styled makeup and Guido Palau was responsible for hair.
-Joseph Bennett, who had designed all of McQueen's runways since No. 13 (Spring/Summer 1999), returned to handle set design.
+Joseph Bennett returned to handle set design.

 The show's soundtrack comprised what author Katharine Gleason described as "wailing and tribal music" in the first phase.
 In the second, tracks included covers of "Son of a Preacher Man" and "The Jean Genie".
 Sound design for the third phase included percussion music and bird calls.